Publishers

 This two-way flow is key to Satori’s LiveOps capabilities.
 As a Publisher, it sends player events (achievements claimed, purchases made, etc.) to Satori.
 Satori can then use this behavioral data to segment players and deliver targeted configuration back through feature flags, which SatoriPersonalizer reads as a Personalizer.

-When you initialize SatoriPersonalizer, you must specify which events you want to publish using functional options.
+When you initialize SatoriPersonalizer, you must specify which events you want to publish by passing them in.
 For example, to publish authenticate, achievements, economy, and energy events:

 | |

 To publish all events, pass in hiro.SatoriPersonalizerPublishAllEvents().
-If you do not want to publish any events (that is, to use SatoriPersonalizer solely for its Personalizer functionality), pass in ctx alone.
+This uses the “no session” option for authentication by default.
+If you don’t want to publish any events (that is, to use SatoriPersonalizer solely for its Personalizer functionality), pass in ctx alone.

 There are two options for publishing authentication events to Satori: